Freedom

 Thomas Sowell, in an interview in Salon11-10-99

-"A free people [claim] their
+"A free people

-rights as derived from the laws of
+[claim] their rights as derived from the

-chief magistrate." -- Thomas Jefferson:
+their chief magistrate." -- Thomas

-Rights of British America, 1774
+Jefferson: Rights of British America,

-"Under the law of nature, all men are
+"Under the law of nature, all men are born

-born free, every one comes into the
+free, every one comes into the world with

-which includes the liberty of moving and
+the liberty of moving and using it at his

-using it at his own will.
-This is what
+own will.
+This is what is called personal

-him by the Author of nature, because
+liberty, and is given him by the Author of

-necessary for his own sustenance." --
+nature, because necessary for his own

-Thomas Jefferson: Legal Argument, 1770
+sustenance." -- Thomas Jefferson: Legal

-individually, is true of them all
+society, individually, is true of them all

 collectively; since the rights of the